EmptyBlueBox/PKU_Treehole_Starred_Saver/README.md

 - The `PostJson` directory stores the raw data for each data collection session.
 Each file is named `<timestamp>.json`, where `timestamp` is the time when the data was collected (e.g., `2025-07-24-05-02-18.json`).
 Each JSON file contains a list of posts and their associated comments retrieved in that session.

 - The `PostMarkdown` directory organizes the Markdown files generated for each post.
 For every data collection session, a subdirectory named after the corresponding JSON file is created.
 Inside each subdirectory, individual Markdown files are named `<pid>.md` (with zero-padded post IDs).
-Each Markdown file includes the post content, timestamp, all comments, and embeds image links (in absolute paths) pointing to the `Image` directory.
+Each Markdown file includes the post content, timestamp, all comments, and embeds image links (in relative paths to the `Image` directory) .
 If a comment quotes another, the quoted content is included for clarity.

 - The `Analysis` directory contains the rate and concurrency analysis plots.
 Each plot is named `<timestamp>-rate_analysis.png` and `<timestamp>-concurrency_analysis.png`, where `timestamp` is the time when the data was collected (e.g., `2025-07-24-05-02-18`).